kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 This report list all of Test Objects prepared in the Object Repository (in Repos? is *true*) and the Test Objects dynamically instanciated by `"new TestObject(id)"` (in Repos? is *false*).
 The report shows the number of Test Cases that refer to each Test Object.

-The "unused Test Object" will be included here.
+Test Objects with 0 reference count ("unused") will be included in this list.

 | # | Test Object ID | in Repos? | reference count |
 | - | -------------- | --------- | --------------: |